-Evaluation Rubric for MUSE 2014 Applications
+Evaluation Rubric for MUSE 2016 Applications

-Proposer's Name Are qualified students identified, with applications attached?
-Yes No Correct format?
-Yes No Date of most recent MUSE award: 1 st Year fac culty member?
-Yes No Score definitions:

-0 absent / 1 poor / 2 barely adequate / 3 fair / 4 good / 5 very good / 6 excellent / 7 outstanding

-Score the following categories based on how they are presented in the proposal, in both content and clarity.

-Intellectual merit Average score = (max 7 pts.)
-Quality of the project idea 0 1 2 3 4 5 6 7 Specificity of goals 0 1 2 3 4 5 6 7 Quality of methods (clarity and feasibility) 0 1 2 3 4 5 6 7 Importance to the discipline 0 1 2 3 4 5 6 7 Potential for high quality outcomes (publications, grants, performances, new scholarly directions, etc.) 0 1 2 3 4 5 6 7

-Role of student(s) and role/qualifications of mentor Average score = ( Level of discipline-appropriate student engagement in the project and potential for new skills and learning 0 1 2 3 4 5 6 7 Level of discipline-appropriate faculty-student interaction (including explanation for two students if requested) 0 1 2 3 4 5 6 7 Developed mentoring plan and strategies 0 1 2 3 4 5 6 7 Past accomplishments in mentoring students in research/creative activity, relative to length of time at TCNJ as highlighted in the CV (leave blank for first-year faculty; will not be included in the average score) 0 1 2 3 4 5 6 7 Quality of outcomes from past MUSE funding (leave blank if no past MUSE funding) 0 1 2 3 4 5 6 7 Qualifications of the faculty applicant for this project 0 1 2 3 4 5 6 7

-Broader impacts : Score 1⁄2 pt. for each "Yes" = (max 1.5 pts.)

-Faculty applicant is newly engaging or re-engaging in mentorship of students at TCNJ OR is re-engaging in scholarship/creative activity after a period of relative inactivity Y N Reviewer Total Student is from a group underrepresented in the discipline, or is a first generation college student Y N Total Student's future plans are strongly supported by MUSE scholarly activity Y N

-Broader impacts : Score 1⁄2 pt. for each "Yes" = (max 1.5 pt.)

-Determined by the committee, from cover page information, and past MUSE Programs 17 Faculty-student collaboration in this discipline is underrepresented in past MUSE programs Y Ν Faculty member did not receive MUSE funding last year Y N Faculty applicant holds rank of Assistant or Associate Professor Y Ν
+Proposer's Name ır facu lty men nber?
+Yes No No 0 absent / 1 poor / 2 barely adequate / 3 fair / 4 good / 5 very good / 6 excellent / 7 outstanding Score the following categories based on how they are presented in the proposal, in both content and clarity.
+Average score = (max 7 pts.)
+6 7 Coherence and quality of the project idea 0 1 2 3 4 5 0 / Specificity of goals during the MUSE period 0 1 2 3 4 5 6 7 Clarity and feasibility of scholarly/creative process (e.g. design, methods) 0 1 2 3 4 5 6 7 Importance to the discipline 0 1 2 3 4 5 6 7 Potential for high quality outcomes (publications, grants, performances, presentations, new scholarly/creative directions, etc.) 0 1 2 3 4 5 6 7 Role of student(s) and role/qualifications of mentor Average score = (max 7 pts.)
+Level of discipline-appropriate student engagement in the project and potential for new skills and learning outcomes 0 1 2 3 4 5 6 7 Level of discipline-appropriate faculty-student interaction (nature of interactions; include explanation for two students if requested) 0 1 2 3 4 5 6 7 Developed mentoring plan and strategies (how the mentor will train the student to achieve learning and scholarly/creative outcomes) 0 1 2 3 4 5 6 7 Past accomplishments in mentoring students in scholarly/creative activity, relative to length of time at TCNJ as highlighted in the CV (leave blank for first-year faculty; will not be included in the average score) 0 1 2 3 4 5 6 7 Quality of outcomes from past MUSE funding (leave blank if no past MUSE funding) 0 1 2 3 4 5 6 7 Qualifications of the faculty applicant for this project 0 1 2 3 4 5 6 7 1 ı Broader impacts: Score 1⁄2 pt. for each "Yes" = (max 1.5 pts.)
+Faculty applicant is newly engaging or re-engaging in mentorship of students at TCNJ OR is re-engaging in scholarship/creative activity after a period of relative inactivity N Reviewer Student is from a group underrepresented in the discipline, or is a first generatio student n college Y N Total Student's future plans are strongly supported by MUSE scholarly/creative activity MUSE scholarly/creative activity Broader impacts: Score 1⁄2 pt. for each "Yes" = (max 1.5 pt.)
+Determined by the committee, from cover page information, and past MUSE Programs Faculty-student collaboration in this discipline is underrepresented in past MUSE programs N Faculty member did not receive MUSE funding last year Y N Faculty applicant is pre-tenured Y N